BranchManager69/dexter-fe/examples/openai-realtime-agents/README.md

   - Customize the chatAgent instructions with your own tone, greeting, etc.
   - Add your tool definitions to `chatAgentInstructions`.
 We recommend a brief yaml description rather than json to ensure the model doesn't get confused and try calling the tool directly.
   - You can modify the decision boundary by adding new items to the `# Allow List of Permitted Actions` section.
-3. To reduce cost, try using `gpt-4o-mini-realtime` for the chatAgent and/or `gpt-5.1-mini` for the supervisor model.
-To maximize intelligence on particularly difficult or high-stakes tasks, consider trading off latency and adding chain-of-thought to your supervisor prompt, or using an additional reasoning model-based supervisor that uses `o4-mini`.
+3. To maximize intelligence on particularly difficult or high-stakes tasks, consider trading off latency and adding chain-of-thought to your supervisor prompt, or using an additional reasoning model-based supervisor that uses `o4-mini`.

 # Agentic Pattern 2: Sequential Handoffs